MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1027-mark-enums-with-flagsattribute.md

 ## Cause

-The values of a public enumeration are powers of two or are combinations of other values that are defined in the enumeration, and the <xref:System.FlagsAttribute?displayProperty=fullName> attribute is not present.
+The values of an enumeration are powers of two or are combinations of other values that are defined in the enumeration, and the <xref:System.FlagsAttribute?displayProperty=fullName> attribute is not present.
 To reduce false positives, this rule does not report a violation for enumerations that have contiguous values.

+By default, this rule only looks at public enumerations, but this is [configurable](#configurability).

 ## Rule description